kubernetes/kubernetes/docs/user-guide/compute-resources.md

 Although limits can only be specified on individual containers, it is convenient to talk about pod resource limits.
-A *pod resource limit* for a particular resource type is the sum of the resource limits of that type for each container in the pod, with unset values treated as zero.
+A *pod resource limit* for a particular resource type is the sum of the resource requests of that type for each container in the pod, with unset values treated as zero.

 The following pod has two containers.
 Each has a limit of 0.5 core of cpu and 128MiB (2<sup>20</sup> bytes) of memory.
 The pod can be said to have a limit of 1 core and 256MiB of